emipa606/PlanetaryDrill/Readme.md

 with permission

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)

-Ever wanted to [u]**drill ALL items that exist in the game**[/u], including items added by other mods?
+Ever wanted to <ins>**drill ALL items that exist in the game**</ins>, including items added by other mods?
 Now you can!
 Want to drill beer or corpses or explosives?
 You can!

 This version also comes with an extensive dynamic settings menu so you can balance your own gameplay.